 Dr. Varnum is a biotech veteran with more than twenty years of experience.
 He began his career with Amgen, and spent more than 18 years at the biotech pioneer as the company grew from a start-up to the largest and most successful biotechnology company.
 Brian worked in multiple roles, making contributions from discovery research through product launch with a significant focus on bringing new molecules out of the lab and into the clinic.
 After this experience, Brian joined startups favoring the dynamic entrepreneurial environment.
 In the 3+ years since joining C3J, he has contributed to the mechanistic understanding of the lead molecule, advanced formulation development for oral and intestinal delivery, and shaped clinical development and pipeline expansion.
 Brian obtained his Ph.D. from UCLA studying oncogenes, and his drug development research experience includes hematopoietic growth factor discovery, oncology, auto-immune/inflammatory disorders, personalized medicine in IBD and infectious diseases.

-Mr. Morris leads the production and facilities areas for the C3J organization.
+Mr. Morris leads the production, quality, facilities, and clinical operations areas for the C3J organization.
 Prior to joining C3J, Mr. Morris was the Chief Operating Officer at Response Biomedical in Vancouver, Canada.
 While at Response Biomedical, Mr. Morris directed the expansion of manufacturing facilities and scale-up of in-vitro diagnostic products.
 Prior to his tenure at Response, Mr. Morris was responsible for all manufacturing and quality control activities for ID Biomedical Corporation until its acquisition by GlaxoSmithKline (GSK).
 Mr. Morris was then responsible for all North American Operations which included influenza vaccine production for GSK.
 Mr. Morris started his career at Syntex Corporation in Palo Alto, where he spent 21 years in increasingly responsible positions, ultimately becoming the Director of Pharmaceutical Manufacturing.
 Mr. Morris earned his BA in Management from Saint Mary’s College in Moraga, California.

 Mr. Goesling has over 30 years of financial and accounting experience with rapidly-growing, technology-based companies deploying new and disruptive technologies.
 Most recently, Dave has been a consultant for biotechnology and other ventures.
 Prior to that, Dave was the CFO for RF Surgical Systems, a venture capital backed medical device company that developed and sold the leading system to eliminate retained surgical items, a costly medical error that can occur during surgery.
 Prior to joining RF Surgical, Dave held finance and accounting positions with increasing levels of responsibility in the telecom industry.
 He began his career in the auditing group at Deloitte & Touche.
 Dave currently serves on the Board of Trustees and Finance Committee of the Center for Infectious Disease Research in Seattle, WA.
 Dave earned a BA in Business Administration – Accounting Concentration from the University of Washington, an MBA degree from the University of Chicago, and achieved a Certified Public Accountant designation.